coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveSetupAndroid.md

 ### What You Need

 -   a [Ledger Nano S](https://coinstop.io/products/ledger-nano-s)
--   Make sure your computer has at least:
+-   Make sure your Android phone has at least:
+    -
-    -   macOS 10.9 (64-bit)
+    -
-        Ledger Live is incompatible with 32-bit operating systems
-    -   a USB port.
-Use an adapter for USB-C ports
-    -   an internet connection
+    -   an internet connection (warning about public wifi)

 ## Instructions